 - 2 tsp 2 tsp white wine vinegar

 - 2 tbsp 2 tbsp fresh tarragon, chopped

 - salt and pepper

-- Melt the butter in a sauce pan, but don't let it turn brown.
+- Melt the butter in a saucepan without letting it turn brown.

-- Slowly add the butter, one drop at a time, into the egg yolks while whisking the mixture.
-Increase the pace into a thin stream of butter as the sauce thickens.
+- Slowly beat in the butter one drop at a time into the egg yolks and continue to whisk, increase the pace into a thin stream as the sauce thickens.
 Continue to whisk until all the butter has been added.
-Don't scrape the bottom of the pan used to melt the butter; the white milk protein that has accumulated there should not be added to your sauce.
+The white milk protein that has accumulated at the bottom of the pan should not be included.

-- Add lemon juice to taste.
-Stir well and season with salt and pepper to taste.
+- Add the vinegar and tarragon mixture.
+Stir together, salt and pepper to taste.
 Serve immediately.

-A hollandaise sauce will separate if it gets too hot.
-The safest way to keep the sauce warm (but not too warm) is to use a double boiler.
-If you don't have a double boiler, chose a pot and bowl that can nest together.
-Boil a small amount of water in the pot and remove from the heat.
-Lower the bowl with the finished hollandaise sauce into the pot without letting the hot water touch the bowl.
+A béarnaise sauce will separate if it gets too hot.
+The safest way to prevent this is to use a double boiler.
+Don't have one?
+Then simmer water in a pot and remove from the heat.
+Adjust the water level in the pot so that you can lower the heat-proof bowl with the finished béarnaise sauce into the pot to keep it warm (without letting the hot water touch the bowl).